briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     1. _(1)_ Fail to serve a lawful warrant without delay;

-    2. _(2)_ Fail to prevent or halt the commission of an offense or to apprehend an offender, when it is in the law enforcement officer’s power to do so alone or with available assistance.
+    2. _(2)_ Fail to prevent or halt the commission of an offense or to apprehend an offender, when it is in the law enforcement officer's power to do so alone or with available assistance.

 2. _(b)_ No law enforcement, ministerial or judicial officer shall negligently